MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/powershell-style-guide.md

   `http://schemas.dmtf.org/wbem/wscim/1/cim-schema/2/` is used and the class name is appended to it.
   ```

+- URL links should be HTTPS when possible.
 - Links must have a friendly name, usually the title of the linked topic
 - All items in the "related links" section at the bottom should be hyperlinked.
 - Do not use backticks, bold, or other markup inside the brackets of a hyperlink.